November 26, 2020

 For the upper extremity, we use ArmeoPower and Rapael whereby one therapist handles two devices at the same time.
 On average, patients are being treated for 30 minutes and have a maximum of 20 sessions during their admission.
 For effective equipment operation, patients arrive staggered with an interval of 15 minutes.
 To maintain quality and ensure effective equipment operations, we are constantly training our occupational therapist team on the device.

 We think that the ArmeoPower is the best equipment for patients.
 We use it for patients whose upper extremities are moderately to severely impaired and experience difficulties to move their arm.
 The robot motivates the patients to exercise harder and longer and the motivation is higher than during conventional therapy.
 We record the training results each time and we use them to alter the treatment goals.
 In addition, we are checking the motor effects of patients through motion analysis before and after treatment.
-The results of the analysis showed that many patients improve their arm reaching movement.
-We are maximizing patients’ ADLs by robotic therapy combined with conventional occupational therapy.
+The results of the analysis showed that many patients improve their arm function.
+We are maximizing patients’ outcomes by robotic therapy combined with conventional occupational therapy.

 Due to our high demand and waiting list of patients for robotic therapy, we decided to limit the therapy to a total of 20 sessions per patient within a stay of six weeks for intensive rehabilitation.
 Usually, every patient receives between 4-6 hours of therapy/day, including 40 minutes of robotic therapy daily from Monday to Friday.